Orthogonal Low-rank Adaptation in Lie Groups for Continual Learning of Large Language Models: Theoretical Framework

+The Lie algebra is introduced because direct optimization on the Lie group is inconvenient.
+In principle, group updates take the form $W_{\text{new}} = W_{\text{old}} \odot \Delta W$ with all variables in $G$.
+However, gradient-based optimization typically computes additive updates, requiring the inversion

-Therefore, it is preferable to first perform updates in the Lie algebra $\mathfrak{g}$ and then map back to the Lie group via a specific mechanism.
-This returns us to the familiar tensor computations (addition and scalar multiplication) used in frameworks like PyTorch.
+which complicates learning on the group.
+Instead, we perform updates in the Lie algebra $\mathfrak{g}$ and map them back to the Lie group via a suitable mapping (e.g., the exponential map), thereby recovering standard tensor operations compatible with frameworks such as PyTorch.